canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Launch a virtual machine with our user data
 ===========================================

 Launch the virtual machine.
-By default, qemu will print to the terminal both kernel logs and systemd logs while the operating system boots.
+By default, Qemu will print the kernel logs and systemd logs to the terminal while the operating system boots.
 This may take a few moments to complete.

 If the output stopped scrolling but you don't see a prompt yet, press ``enter`` to get to login prompt.